scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-design/index.md

 * reduce cognitive load
 * lower the time taken to complete the form

-The following examples show selection of a form element based on the type of question asked:
+The following examples show selection of a form field based on the type of question asked:

-- use [radio buttons](https://designsystem.gov.scot/components/radio-buttons/) when there is a limited choice of options and only one can be selected
+- use [radio buttons](/components/radio-buttons/) when there is a limited choice of options and only one can be selected
-- use [checkboxes](https://designsystem.gov.scot/components/checkboxes/) when there is a limited choice of options and more than one can be selected
+- use [checkboxes](/components/checkboxes/) when there is a limited choice of options and more than one can be selected
-- use [text input](https://designsystem.gov.scot/components/text-input/) fields when asking for short pieces of information and [textareas](https://designsystem.gov.scot/components/textarea/) where a longer response is needed
+- use [text input](/components/text-input/) fields when asking for short pieces of information and [textareas](/components/textarea/) where a longer response is needed

-If possible, structure your questions to use radio buttons or checkboxes rather than a dropdown select to reduce cognitive load
+If possible, structure your questions to use radio buttons or checkboxes rather than a dropdown select to reduce cognitive load.

 For text fields, you should also consider the type of data the user is being asked to provide.
 For example:

-- a [date picker](https://designsystem.gov.scot/components/date-picker/) may be the most suitable for browsing for a date in a calendar, while specific input fields for day, month and year may be more suitable for known dates such as date of birth
+- a [date picker](/components/date-picker/) may be the most suitable for browsing for a date in a calendar, while specific input fields for day, month and year may be more suitable for known dates such as date of birth
 - the size of the field should be appropriate for the expected input, such as a postcode or telephone number
-- if fields have a maximum acceptable length, show a [character count](https://designsystem.gov.scot/components/character-count/) so the user knows how much space they have remaining
+- if fields have a maximum acceptable length, show a [character count](/components/character-count/) so the user knows how much space they have remaining

 ## Help users avoid errors